Discover more from Anthony Galli

-I empathize with the question because after all, conservatives aren’t promising “free” healthcare, housing, university, etc. in the name of “compassion” and “equality.”
+I empathize with this question because after all, conservatives aren’t promising “free” healthcare, housing, university, etc. in the name of compassion and equality.

 Conservatives need to offer a concrete vision for the future that young people can grasp onto and fight for.